bheal521/blog/content/2014-04-03-preliminary-pitchfork-review-findings.md

 Next I took a look at the actual content of these reviews.
 Using R's text mining and word cloud packages, I did some very minimal clean-up of the text and created a word cloud showing some of the terms that were used most frequently.
 Again, this was done using only the reviews of these "heavy hitters" -- writers with more than 100 reviews under their belt.
 The relative size of the word indicates its frequency in the reviews.
 There's some debate over whether or not word clouds are useful.
-The [h83rs](http://www.niemanlab.org/2011/10/word-clouds-considered-harmful/) say that it's essentially impossible to really draw insight from a jumbled bag of word frequencies and that words are only meaningful in context.
-To that I say -- yeah you're probably right... but I think they look kinda cool and at in this example at least show me some of the more common adjectives used to describe music.
+The [h83rs](http://www.niemanlab.org/2011/10/word-clouds-considered-harmful/) say that it's essentially impossible to draw insight from a jumbled bag of word frequencies and that words are only meaningful in context.
+To that I say -- yeah you're probably right... but I think they look kinda cool and in this particular example they at least show me some of the more common adjectives used by Pitchfork writers to describe music.

 <img src="https://raw2.github.com/bheal521/bheal521.github.io/master/images/Reviews_WrdCld.png" alt="Pitchfork-review-wordcloud" style="margin:auto; width:75%;display:block">